 Cavernous Hemangioma: A raised, red to purple sore on the skin due to a buildup of blood vessels that can be treated by a dermatologist or skin care professional.

 Cellulitis: A common deep skin infection caused by bacteria resulting in localized area inflammation.

-Cherry Angioma: Small red to purple papules on the skin containing abnormal proliferation of blood vessels.
+Cherry Angioma: Small red to purple papules on the skin containing the abnormal proliferation of blood vessels.

 Our unique TENCEL® fiber is permanently embedded with Chitosan.
-The benefits from adding Chitosan to the fiber are: less dehydration of the skin, resulting in less trans epidermal water loss (TEWL) which means a better barrier function of the skin, and less reduction of skin elasticity.
-Furthermore, a medical study (University Hamburg) showed the significant wound healing properties based on the properties of Chitosan.
+The benefits from adding Chitosan to the fiber are less dehydration of the skin, resulting in less transepidermal water loss (TEWL) which means a better barrier function of the skin, and less reduction of skin elasticity.
+Furthermore, a medical study (University Hamburg) showed significant wound healing properties based on the properties of Chitosan.

 Closed Comedo: Also called a Whitehead, a type of acne with a white or yellowish head on the skin.

-Cold Sore: A recurrent lesion around the mouth caused by herpes simplex virus.
+Cold Sore: A recurrent lesion around the mouth caused by the herpes simplex virus.